Logos52

 Workflow:

-2. Search relevant terms across wiki/, raw/, Clippings/, and outputs/.
+2. Search relevant terms across wiki/, raw/, 01 - Workbench/, and legacy archives when needed.

 3. Read the most relevant wiki pages before raw sources.